macik/cot-extension_meta/README.example.md

 Version specific information.
 If Extension had several versions or modification you can place here addition info about current version features or limitations, information about testing current version with particular enviroment.
+Try to avoid certain Extension change logs here.
+Use separate `versions.md` file for it.
+You can find example for it here [`versions.example.md`](https://github.com/macik/cot-extension_meta/blob/master/versions.example.md)

 Install
 -------

-*Required section*.
+**Required section**.
 Complete, step-by-step «how-to» for Extension installation shoulb be here.
-If Extension required addition operations to be installed, such as: inserting __tags__ into template files, setting up valaues in Extension config page, modifying existing pages, etc — all of that must be specified here.
+If Extension required addition operations to be installed, such as: inserting _tags_ into template files, setting up valaues in Extension config page, modifying existing pages, etc — all of that must be specified here.